 Year 2 focuses predominantly on the practical side of computer aided design.
-You take core modules in 3D tools, motion graphics and more, and undertake client-based projects which give you the sort of experience that employers really value.
+You take core modules in Design Sustainability, Design & Technology Practice and undertake client-based projects which give you the sort of experience that employers really value.

 In Year 3, you study a major research project in a specialist area of your choosing and conduct a work placement with a leading design organisation.
 You build an interactive online portfolio of work to showcase your achievements in a dynamic way to any future employer.